-Managing Key Performance Indicators (KPIs) in BSC Designer
+Managing Goals, KPIs, and Initiatives in BSC Designer

-Create KPIs, adjust their settings, input KPI data, specify measurement scale, and optimization function.
+Create items for scorecards, adjust their settings, input performance data, and configure extended properties.

-- Select an indicator that will be a container for a new KPI
+- Select an item that will be a container for the new item.

 Manual Data Entry

-- Enter a new numeric value into the Value field
+- Enter a new numeric value in the Value field.

 Alternatively, you can select any indicator and click onto the Values Editor button on the toolbar.